 An easy to read listing of data currently available in the database is updated twice a year.

 Public data: All NDACC data more than two years old are public data.
 Additionally some PIs have authorized their data for early release.
 These data are available as soon as they are cataloged in the database.
 This public record is available through anonymous ftp at ftp.cpc.ncep.noaa.gov/ndacc or by a clickable map linking sites with data directories.

-Proprietary data: All NDACC data newer than two years from acquisition and not authorized for early release are proprietary data and available only through direct accounts on the NDACC database.
+Proprietary data: All NDACC data newer than one year from acquisition and not authorized for early release are proprietary data and available only through direct accounts on the NDACC database.
 Parties interested in general access to this data should prepare a proposal to the NDACC Steering Committee for consideration as NDACC collaborators.
 For more information contact the NDACC Steering Committee co-Chairs.
 Otherwise, the use of any individual NDACC data set prior to its being made publicly available (i.e., for use associated with field campaigns, satellite validation, etc.) is possible via collaborative arrangement with the appropriate PI(s).